Hate Crime Policy:

 Support for Victims

 When the Commissioner changed his job title to include the word ‘victims’, he said that he wanted to put in place services that provide support that is customised to the needs of the victim.
-You can read more about those services here
+You can read more about those services on our supporting victims page.

 Victims of Hate Crime can take advantage of the Hate Crime Advocacy Service (HCAS).
 HCAS employs Advocates with expertise in discrimination on the grounds of race, faith, disability and sexual orientation.
 They can help the victim have a voice in the criminal justice system, so that offenders are brought to justice.